 A good Etsy business is one that makes it a priority to get to know the customer.
 I try to find out at least one special detail about the each persons life that shows them I am paying attention on a personal level, and that I am not just looking at them like as a dollar sign.
 I am dealing with 30+ emails everyday and I want each of those people to feel that I know EXACTLY what they are after.
 There’s a quote I love, “handmade because your worth it”.
 I want each of my customers to know they are WORTH IT.
 I think that this has helped me to get to where I am today, only a year and half later. – Thanks to Aly Nickerson of For Such A Time Designs

-When it comes to Etsy, while I love the community that they have build around it, I find that a lot of the success that I have with generating sales comes from reaching out to people outside of Etsy and relying on my ability to direct them to my shop, rather then waiting for the ocean that is Etsy to do it for me.
+When it comes to sell on Etsy, while I love the community that they have build around it, I find that a lot of the success that I have with generating sales comes from reaching out to people outside of Etsy and relying on my ability to direct them to my shop, rather then waiting for the ocean that is Etsy to do it for me.
 I find using Etsy as a “sales person” is helpful, but not enough.
 Marketing my product though Instagram, Facebook, and through fun video campaigns as well as person to person has begun to help me start to see a return on the time that I am investing! – Thanks to Brian Stanziale of BMSNYC

 The strategy that worked best for me, particularly starting out, was to be proactive in getting featured on relevant blogs.
 I started with sites that I already read and which resonated with me, and that were appropriate for my product.
 Later, I actively sought new places to pitch to.
 For art photography, interior design blogs and art-specific blogs tended to be the most appropriate.
 On the blog, there is often a link to contact or submit your work to the author.
 I would do just that, being careful to follow any instructions and to personalize my pitch.
 I certainly didn’t get featured everywhere, but I was successful enough to really jump start my sales and get my name out there. – Thanks to Diana Brennan of D. S. Brennan Photography